 Rewards of proper staff induction

-- it is clear what is expected of them
+- they're clear about what's expected of them

 Create an induction pack

-An induction pack should be provided to the new employee either during the interview process or on their first day.
-It will give them a better understanding of the company and should consist of:
+An induction pack should be provided to the new employee either during the interview process – or on their first day.

-- copy of the company Human Resources manual
+- A copy of the company's HR manual.

-- copies of any marketing materials - brochures etc
+- Copies of any marketing materials – such as brochures.

-If you do not already have an HR manual for your staff, use our HR template to make it easy.
+If you don't have an HR manual for your staff, our HR template below is easy to use.

-During this probationary period formal reviews with the new employee should be held at the end of the first, second and third month.
-This assists with keeping the communication flowing and address any concerns, training or accountability issues and provide clarity on priorities.
+During this probationary period, formal reviews with the new employee should be held at the end of the first, second and third month.
+This assists with keeping the communication flowing to address any concerns, training or accountability issues, as well as provide clarity on priorities.